Big moments in Turn 11 at Sonoma Raceway

 Sonoma Raceway's right-hand Turn 11 has been known to create some drama through the years.
-Take a look at a few big moments in the hairpin ahead of Sunday's Monster Energy NASCAR Cup Series race at the Wine Country road course (3 p.m.
+Take a look at a few big moments in the hairpin before Sunday's NASCAR Cup Series race at wine country's road course (4 p.m.
 ET, FS1).

 2 of 8

 1991: In the third NASCAR race ever at Sonoma, it was Ricky Rudd who knocked Davey Allison out of the way coming to the white flag.
-Rudd would cross the finish line first, but received a five-second penalty for the move in Turn 11.
-Rudd's one-second margin of victory was erased and NASCAR officials declared Allison the winner.
+Rudd would cross the start-finish line first but received a five-second penalty for the move in Turn 11.
+Rudd's one-second margin of victory was erased, and NASCAR officials declared Allison the winner.

 3 of 8

-2009: Things got interesting between Jeff Gordon and Martin Truex Jr. in 2009 at the 1.99-mile track, as Gordon plowed into the back of Truex, sending him for a spin.
+2009: Things got interesting between Jeff Gordon and Martin Truex Jr. in 2009, as Gordon plowed into the back of Truex, sending him for a spin.

 4 of 8